MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/MritunjayRevesion.md

 - <details>
     <summary>What are Indexers in C#?⭐</summary>
     <hr/>

      Indexers allow instances of a class or struct to be accessed using an array-like syntax.
 They are like properties but have parameters.
-This provides syntactic convenience, making it possible to treat classes and structs as "virtual arrays."
+This provides syntactic convenience, making it possible to treat classes and structs as "**`virtual arrays`**."
     <hr/>
   </details>
 - <details>
     <summary>How do Indexers work in C#?⭐</summary>
     <hr/>

     Indexers use the `this` keyword to allow the class or struct to be indexed with `[]`.
 The indexers can have `get` and `set` accessors, where:
     - The `get` accessor returns a value.
     - The `set` accessor assigns a value using the `value` keyword.